BenMcLean/Voxel2Pixel/volumetric_ortho_sprite_rendering_specification.md

-# Volumetric Ortho-Impostor Rendering System
+# Volumetric Ortho-Sprite Rendering System

-This document specifies a **GPU-driven volumetric impostor rendering system** for games.
+This document specifies a **GPU-driven volumetric sprite rendering system** for games.
 The system renders 3D voxel models (stored as GPU Sparse Voxel Octrees, *GpuSvoModel*) as *sprite-like entities* inside a fully perspective 3D world, while preserving **orthographic internal projection**, a **stable virtual pixel grid**, and a **1-pixel silhouette outline defined in sprite space**.

 This specification is written to be *implementation-ready*.
 All ambiguity around coordinate spaces, ray setup, quantization, outlining, and depth output is explicitly resolved.
 An engineer implementing this system is assumed to have access to the `GpuSvoModel` specification and traversal routines.